Honour00/E-commerce-Sales-Analysis-/README.md

 - Which countries drive overall sales performance?
 - How do payment preferences influence transactions?
 - Where are the biggest opportunities for growth?

-## Dataset

-The dataset represents transactional e-commerce data and includes attributes such as:

-- Revenue / Sales Value
-- Transactions / Orders
-- Customer Demographics
-- Age Groups
-- Country / Geographic Data
-- Payment Methods

-**Note:** The most recent year contains partial data, which affects year-over-year comparisons.

-The dataset can be found in the **data folder** of this repository.

----

 ### Dashboard Preview